SB 482: Driving While a Driver License or Driving Privilege is Canceled, Suspended, or Revoked

 Driving While a Driver License or Driving Privilege is Canceled, Suspended, or Revoked; Repealing a felony offense for a third or subsequent conviction for driving while a driver license or driving privilege is canceled, suspended, or revoked; providing that such a conviction is a misdemeanor offense, etc.

-Last Action: 10/25/2017 Senate - Referred to Criminal Justice; Appropriations Subcommittee on Criminal and Civil Justice; Appropriations; Rules
+Last Action: 3/10/2018 Senate - Died in Appropriations Subcommittee on Criminal and Civil Justice

 Bill Text: Web Page | PDF